↑ Like this article? Support us with a single click of the AD

 A perfect location.
 Far enough from Columbus and the former site of a Civil War camp called Mordecai Bartley.

-They hired architect Levi Scofield, who decided on half German castle and half Gothic church.
+They hired architect Levi Scofield.
+He chose a half German castle and half Gothic church design.
 Scofield believed in the psychology of buildings.
-That his creation would provide spiritual uplift for the lost men who entered it.
+His creation would provide spiritual uplift.

 Maybe just coincidence that the “spiritual” Ohio State Reformatory (Mansfield) would became a paranormal magnet today.

-Other prisons focused on revenge and suffering, while Mansfield was about motivation, rehabilitation and mercy.
-These prisoners where meant for greater things.
+Other prisons focused on revenge and suffering.
+Mansfield was about motivation, rehabilitation and mercy for prisoners meant for greater things.

-It ran on this intention for 100 years, officially closing on New Year’s Eve in 1990, when the government deemed the Ohio State Reformatory (Mansfield) cruel by modern standards.
+It ran on this intention for 100 years.
+Closed on New Year’s Eve 1990.
+The reason… the Ohio State Reformatory (Mansfield) was deemed cruel by modern standards.

-Arthur Lewis Glattke was a memorable Warden at the Ohio State Reformatory (Mansfield) after being appointed by Governor Marty Davey after helping the politician get elected in 1935.
+Arthur Lewis Glattke was a memorable Warden at the Ohio State Reformatory (Mansfield) after being appointed by Governor Marty Davey.
+A returned favor after helping the politician get elected in 1935.

-Arthur quickly implemented new ideas and techniques, like keeping inmates calm with slow music pumped into cell blocks.
+Arthur implemented new ideas.
+Included keeping inmates calm with slow music pumped into cell blocks.

-Maybe Stephen King heard this when writing The Shawshank Redemption (which was filmed inside the prison).
-Andy Dufrane (Tim Robbins) locks himself in the Warden’s office to play opera over the intercom.
+In the movie Andy Dufrane (Tim Robbins) locks himself in the Warden’s office to play opera over the intercom.
 He would have been congratulated in Glattke’s prison.
-The scene was filmed in that exact office.
+The above scene was filmed in his actual office.

 Disaster strikes – –

-All was great for Glattke, respect from guards and inmates alike, and he operated a calm prison praised by the community.
-It all changed one Sunday morning in 1950 inside the apartments of the Ohio State Reformatory (Mansfield).
+All was great for Glattke.
+Respect from guards and inmates alike.
+He operated a calm prison praised by the community.
+Then it changed one Sunday morning in 1950 while inside the Warden’s apartments of the Ohio State Reformatory (Mansfield).

-As his family got ready for church in the Warden’s apartment, Glattke’s wife Helen reached into the closet for her jewelry box.
-She pushed aside a hard steel object, then feeling the wood of the box and the steel fell to the floor.
-A loaded gun hit the floor and fired.
+As his family got ready for church, Glattke’s wife Helen reached into the closet for her jewelry box.
+She pushed aside a hard steel object and felt the wood of the box as the steel object fell to the floor.
+A loaded gun, it hit and fired.

-Helen was shot and Arthur rushed her to Mansfield Hospital, but it was too late.
-His wife held on for 3 days before dying.
-Official cause of death, “pneumonia brought on by a wound”.
+Helen was shot.
+Arthur rushed her to Mansfield Hospital but it was too late.
+She held on for 3 days before dying.
+Official cause, “pneumonia brought on by a wound”.

 Fake News – –

 People gossip.
-They said Arthur took the gun down, shot his wife and made it look like an accident.
+Say Arthur took down the gun down and shot his wife.
+Then made it look like an accident.

-Ridiculousness and lies reported in some of the “ghost stories” of Ohio State Reformatory.
 Doesn’t take a genius to see it’s crazy.
-Definitely for anyone who personally knew the man, or even the author of an article living in Canada (like myself) just reading a tiny bit of history would know the man.
+Definitely for anyone who personally knew the man or even the author of this article living in Canada.
+Just read a tiny bit about the man and you’d agree.

 What it’s like to be an inmate at Mansfield

 The goal of the Ohio State Reformatory (Mansfield) was to save those who gave up on society.
-With 100 years of trying, there’s going to be some failures.
+100 years of trying and there’s going to be some failures.

 A Riot – –

-Mistakenly, the guards paired up two of Mansfield’s most violent inmates.
-The men didn’t get along, fighting back and forth for space.
-No guards ever came in, they never heard the noises as one was killed.
+Without thinking the guards paired up two of Mansfield’s most violent inmates.
+They fought for space.
+No guards came in or heard as one was killed.

-A month passes and they open a cell and find only 5 men, then a corpse neatly stuffed under the bed.
+A month passes.
+They the cell and find only 5 men.
+A corpse was neatly stuffed under the bed.

 James Lockhart – –

-Then on January 30th, while inside the cell, he poured the liquid over his head and lit a match.
-His neighbor started screaming as flames shot out of Lockhart’s cell into his own.
-The man scooped sink water to stave off burns.
+Then while in his cell, James poured the liquid over his head and lit a match.
+His neighbor screamed as flames shot out of Lockhart’s cell into his own.
+Scooped sink water over his skin to stave off burns.

 Larry Harmer – –

-Only one week before his transfer to another prison, Larry pulled all the sheets off his bed.
-Rolled them tight and tied an end to the towel rack, the other around his neck.
+Only one week before a transfer to another prison, Larry pulled all the sheets off his bed.
+Rolled them tight, tied an end to the towel rack and the other around his neck.
 Sharply dropping to the floor and letting gravity do the rest.

 What it’s like to be a guard at Mansfield

 72 year old Urban Wilford was a guard in the 1920s.
-They tried to get him to retire, spend his days at home with a loving wife, but former British police officer still loved his job.
-Until he met Philip Orleck.
+They tried to get him to retire.
+Said, “spend old age at home with your loving wife”, but former British police officer stayed on.
+He loved his job… until meeting Philip Orleck.

 Orleck was recently paroled.
-An opportunity to start a new life, but friendship brought him back to Mansfield.
-He planned a way to get his buddy out, which started with entering the West Gate.
+An opportunity to start a new life but friendship brought him back to Mansfield.
+He planned to bust his buddy out.

-Wilford recognized the former inmate and blocked his path.
-Orleck pulled a gun, shot after shot until the other guards rushed in.
+He entered the West Gate.
+Wilford recognized him and blocked the path.
+Orleck pulled a gun and started firing until more guards rushed in.

-He successfully delayed Orleck so the other guards could take him down, however the kindly old Wilford was dead.
+Wilford successfully delayed Orleck and the other guards took him down.
+Sadly the kindly old guard was dead.

-The once freed Orleck followed him into death, just one year later via the electric chair.
+The once freed Orleck followed him one year later via the electric chair.

-Another escape was attempted in 1932, as several prisoners tried sneaking out a back door as Mansfield guard Frank Hanger walked in.
+Another escape was attempted in 1932 as several prisoners tried sneaking out a back door.
+Mansfield guard Frank Hanger caught them.

-Most of the convicts ran, but two stopped to slow the guard.
-One con grabbed an iron bar, hit Hanger and knocked him to the ground as the other rushed in.
-They beat the guard with fists and the iron bar until Hanger stopped moving.
+The convicts ran as two stayed back.
+Turning towards the guard, one grabbed an iron bar and hit Hanger.
+The guard fell to the ground as the other rushed in.
+They beat him with fists and the bar until Hanger stopped moving.

-They ran out the back door but were all quickly found.
 Every one of the inmates had Hanger’s murder added on to already long sentences.
-For the 2 inmates, the ones who physically murdered the guard, they met the cold wood of an electric chair.
+For the 2 inmates who stayed back, they met the cold wood of an electric chair.

 Revenge, the farm boss murders